Showing posts with label Decision Making. Show all posts

 I wrote my top priorities and related tasks on my white board for both me and all others who might want to spend my time differently.
 When I needed a break, I completed a few urgent non-important tasks from my in-box.
 On Saturday mornings, I threw away a weeks worth of unimportant tasks from the bottom of my in-box - eventually those requesting them gave up or did 'em themselves.

 An unexpected outcome, of my behavior change, was that other people took notice and set similar priorities.
 The important was getting the attention and results they deserved.
 Those generating unimportant tasks either eliminated the tasks or accepted the authority and responsibility for getting them done themselves.
-The culture was changing and much of it began with me - along with a little help from those who came before me and my professor coach.
+The culture was changing and some of it began with me - along with a little help from those who came before me and my professor coach.

 The most important priority, within the only church in town, will be walking rightly with God (Micah 6:8).
 Other activities will have a lesser importance.
 People will focus on the main thing and not major on the minor things that often results in a wandering self-focused life.